joaomede/Api-Doc/documentation/docs/pages/Installation.md

 **VERSION**: For Show Version in Footer and Header frontend

 ## How to Install
-The use of the docker in production is highly recommended
+The use of the docker in production is highly recommended,
+OBS: All scripts are in the "scripts" folder

 #### Production
 ```shell